About copyright registration

 An entry in our archive is verifiable evidence of the date and content of your work, and can assist in the event of a dispute.
 Our staff ensure that securely encrypted copies of your work is stored in geographically separate archive facilities, and our policies of data protection, backup and contingency planning ensure that your work remains safe and secure and will always be available as evidence of your copyright claim for the duration of the registration.

-What if an infringement is made?
+What if your work is infringed?

 In the event of a dispute, the UK Copyright Service can act as impartial independent witness, providing evidence as to the authenticity of the claim.